fhem/fhem-rhasspy/README.md

   By default, RHASSPY - beside it's own attributes - uses the general _genericDeviceType_ attribute (which is also used by other voice command solutions) to identifiy the control-features of the devices you want to command.
 This option adds the attribute `genericDeviceType` to the _global_ attribute list.
 If you are not happy with the results _genericDeviceType_ provides, you may replace them by setting appropriate values in _rhasspyMapping_.
 Setting to zero will deactivate this feature: `useGenericAttrs=0`.

 * **`encoding`**\
-  If there are any problems with mutated vowels it's possible to set a specific character encoding.
+  If there are any problems with mutated vowels, it's possible to set a specific character encoding.
 Default is _utf8_.

 Simple-Example for a define:
 ```